kedro-org/vscode-kedro/assets/markdown/run_kedro-Viz.md

-# Run Kedro-Viz and install dependencies
+# Install dependencies and run Kedro-Viz

 **Note:** For Kedro VS Code extension to work, please open a `.py` or `.yaml` file.